averykhoo/recipes/curated-untested/prize-winning-banana-bread.md

    some Nutella…the possibilities are endless!
 10. Use slices of banana bread to make your French toast.
-    Just dust the finished product with some powdered sugar, or a little powdered sugar glaze, or spread on some Nutella, and maple syrup is good on it, too…you’ve gotta try it!
+    Just dust the finished product with some powdered sugar, or a little powdered sugar glaze, or spread on some Nutella, and maple syrup is good on it, too…you've gotta try it!